-Fight Like An Animal emerges from direct action struggles against ecological collapse, but it is not bound to any ideology.
-Each episode examines political conflict through the lens of innate contributors to human behavior, offering new understandings of our current crises.
-Podcast is available on major directories like Apple Podcasts and Spotify.
+Fight Like An Animal searches for a synthesis of behavioral science and political theory that illuminates paths to survival for this planet and our species.
+Each episode examines political conflict through the lens of innate contributors to human behavior, offering new understandings of our myriad converging crises.
+Podcast is available on most major directories.

 #10: Nature-Nurture Death Spiral pt.
 3: Foucault Ruins Your Meeting